How to Win More Deals with Effective Sales Funnel Management

 • Purchase

-What Is the Difference Between the Sales Funnel and The Sales Process?
+What’s the Difference Between Sales Funnel and Sales Process?

 The sales funnel describes how potential customers move through your sales process.
-The sales process describes the steps your team takes to help them move from one funnel stage to the next.
+The sales process describes the steps your team takes to progress prospects from one funnel stage to the next.

-It’s important to note a third process that runs alongside the sales process and the sales funnel, which is the buyer’s journey.
-The buyer’s journey is the process buyers go through to become aware of, consider and evaluate, and make a decision to purchase a new product or service.
+It’s important to note another process that runs alongside the sales process and sales funnel: the buyer’s journey.
+The buyer’s journey is the path buyers take as they become aware of, consider, evaluate, and decide to purchase a new product or service.

 Sales funnel management refers to managing each prospective customer’s journey through the sales process.